-The castle was erected on the site of the bishop’s hillfort, originally castellany in the second half of the 13th century.
-In 1287, prince Henry IV Probus during the conflict with bishop Thomas II, destroyed the stronghold.
-After the dispute had expired, the castle was rebuilt in 1295.
-In the fourteenth century, bishop Przecław of Pogorzela led a larger work, which shaped the entire defense.
-It worked during the Hussite wars, when the castle was not captured, although it was overrun by Hussite supporters and given into their hands for a few years.
-A thorough late-gothic reconstruction was carried out by bishop John IV Roth.
-At that time, the defense was modernized, adapting it to the fire fight.
-During the times of bishop Andrzej Jerin, at the end of the 16th century, the castle was transformed into a renaissance residence.
-Subsequent works changing the appearance of the building were carried out in the 17th century.
-The castle suffered during the Thirty Years War, in 1646 it was taken by the Swedes, and in 1741 destroyed by the Prussians.
-After the secularization of the episcopal estates and the takeover of the castle by the Humboldt family, in 1823 the south and west ranges were demolished.
+At the time of Bishop Andrew Jerin, at the end of the 16th century, the castle was transformed into a renaissance residence.
+Further works that changed the appearance of the building in baroque style were carried out in the 17th century.
+The castle suffered during the Thirty Years War, in 1646 it was taken by the Swedes, and in 1741 it was destroyed by Prussians.
+After the secularization of episcopal property and the takeover of the castle by the Humboldt family, in 1823 the south and west wings were dismantled.

 The tower and the northern range of the castle, which eastern part is the oldest part of the fortress, have survived to our times.
 Unfortunately, as a result of multiple transformations, it lost a lot of medieval features.
 Currently on the castle are a cultural center, restaurant and hotel.

 Legut-Pintal M., Zamki księstwa nyskiego na tle przemian krajobrazu kulturowego w średniowieczu, Wrocław 2017.

 Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.